puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 ### trace

-Whether to print stack traces on some errors
+Whether to print stack traces on some errors.
+Will print internal Ruby stack trace interleaved with Puppet function frames.

 - *Default*: false